wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

-# Using the Secure WebSocket Inbound Endpoint
+# Using the secure WebSocket inbound endpoint

 If you need to read and transform the content of WebSocket frames, the information in incoming WebSocket frames is not sufficient because the